 Unless all bids are cancelled or rejected, HRSD reserves the right to negotiate with the lowest responsive, responsible bidder to obtain a contract price within the funds available.
-The term "available funds" shall mean those funds which were budgeted by the requested HRSD department for the contract prior to the issuance of the written Invitation for Bids.
-The procurement record in the Procurement Division shall include documentation of the "available funds" prior to the issuance of the IFB.
+The term "available funds" shall mean those funds which were budgeted by the requested HRSD division for the contract prior to the issuance of the written Invitation for Bids.
+The procurement record in the Procurement Department shall include documentation of the "available funds" prior to the IFB.